 The key, overriding principle to start with is that negotiation shouldn’t be adversarial.

 “Negotiating parties should view each other as collaborators, looking to reach a mutually agreeable outcome.”

 Let’s review the two key parts of this sentence in the context of a contract negotiation:

 - Ensuring the contract is “mutually agreeable” is vital.
-There’s little point in forcing a potential supplier to accept significantly worse terms than they would usually work to.
-Over time, this can breed resentment and a lack of motivation, especially if they have other, more favourable clients.
+There’s little point in forcing a potential vendor to accept significantly worse terms than they would usually work to.
+Over time, this can breed resentment and a lack of motivation, creating potential contract breaches.

 1. Know your position

 It sounds straightforward but you’d be surprised how often gaps in your understanding can be exposed during negotiation, which can weaken your ability to get the result you want.